FaiZaman/DeepQLearning-for-Hearts/README.md

 This project applies Deep Q-Learning (DQL) to the card game Hearts

+# The Project

+ The aim of this project was to apply a Deep Q-Learning algorithm to a game that is difficult for it to learn purposefully, i.e. a multi-agent imperfect information game.
+Scores are plotted at the end of the iteration.
+ The Hearts environment was taken from https://github.com/zmcx16/OpenAI-Gym-Hearts and adapted for this project.

 # Setup & Running

  Clone the repository into a local folder.
 Run the program by navigating to this root folder in the command prompt and typing `python main.py`.
 Choose whether you would like to `train` or `test` the model at the main menu.

+ Note that training is most effective when run on a machine with a GPU.

 # Training